ParkerRHiggins/bikesharing/README.md

 ### Checkout Times for Users Viz
-The most common trip duration is for all riders is about 5 minutes per ride.
+The most common trip duration for all riders is about 5 minutes per ride.

 ![](Images/CheckoutTimesForUsers.png)